If you are unable to determine the solution to a problem, contact Technical Support for help.

 Once you have collected the information listed above, contact Support at https://support.oneidentity.com/authentication-services/.

-Since Authentication Services relies on Active Directory, follow Microsoft’s best practices for keeping the database highly available.
-The Management Console for Unix and other administration tools, are not critical to the operation of Authentication Services and can quickly be reinstalled from scratch if needed.
+Since Safeguard Authentication Services relies on Active Directory, follow Microsoft’s best practices for keeping the database highly available.
+The administration tools are not critical to the operation of Safeguard Authentication Services and can quickly be reinstalled from scratch if needed.

 If Pointer Record (PTR) updates are being rejected, it may be because the DHCP server is doing the update already.
 Refer to the documentation for the DHCP server used in your environment.
 The Microsoft DHCP server does updates on behalf of the host and this is controlled by the FQDN option.
 Please refer to the Microsoft Active Directory DNS/DHCP documentation.